ValenciaW9/phase-2-project-review-guidelines/README.md

 - Submit an improved version
 - Meet again for another Project Review

+If the session reaches an hour in length, the assessment will end at that point.

 What won't happen:

 - You won't be yelled at, belittled, or scolded